letitiayhho/talker_change_data_processing/README.md

 #### Preprocess

-To run the preprocessing script with the wrapper bash script use `./scripts/preprocess <subject_number> ...`, where the elipsses `...` denote any number of subjects.
+To run the preprocessing script with the wrapper bash script use `./scripts/preprocess <subject_number> ...`, where the elipses `...` denote any number of subjects.
 The script will run the process in the background so that it continues even if the Terminal window exits.
 To see the MATLAB outputs run `tail -f <name of log file.log>` the log file name should come up after you run the bash script.
 Kill the process to stop viewing the output, type in the same `tail` command to see it again.
 To kill the process, use the `kill <pid>` that the bash script also gives you when you first run it.

 ```
 ./scripts/preprocess-audio <downsample frequency> <high-pass frequency> <low-pass frequency>
 ./scripts/preprocess-eeg-data <subject number> ...
 ```

-To run the preprocessing manually with the MATLAB script from command line use.
-The MATLAB script being used is `preprocess_eeg_data.m.
+To run the preprocessing manually with the MATLAB script from command line use the following..

 ```
 matlab -nodisplay -r "preprocess_eeg_data('<subject number>','<eeg data file name.raw>','<channel location file name.sfp')"